ShanMeister/ShanMeister/README.md

 💻 Coding with Python, Java, and C++

-🌍 Able to communicating in Chinese, English, and a little Spanish
+🌍 Able to communicate in Mandarin, English, and a little Spanish

 ♟️ 1500 ELO in chess.com